 1. Tomato Plants – Sweet n’Neat Cherry Tomatoes (these plants were pulled in late August and replaced with flowering kale)

 2. Swiss Chard Plants – Bright Lights

 4. Cabbage Plants – Hybrid Cabbage

 5. Purple and Red Pepper Plants – Sangria Peppers

 Within the drawn design (above) you can see that I have designated a tropical area and a cocktail patio closer to the house.
 The cocktail patio design can be seen at this link and I will detail more about the tropical plant garden in the near future.

-We had more rain this season than we had in the last three season’s combined, so the front lawn vegetable garden grew out of proportion to how it has grown in past seasons (see top photo).
+We had more rain the season of this experiment than we had in the previous three season’s combined, so the front lawn vegetable garden grew out of proportion to how it has grown in past seasons (see top photo).
 The Redbor Kale became much taller than I had planned, as did the Bright Lights Swiss Chard.
 This caused the flower design to be a tad lopsided in height, however, because the taller growth was towards the back of the garden it all looked okay.
 I call the front lawn vegetable garden flower design a success and cannot wait to get in the garden this spring to plant my next vegetable garden design.
 Happy gardening my friends!